rondinif/gradle-multi-project-poc/README.md

 # gradle basic:run
 $ gradle advanced:bootRun
 ```
-Note al the above commands are issued from the root project, no `cd` in `Basic` or `Advanced` is required.
+Note all the above commands are issued from the root project, no `cd` in `Basic` or `Advanced` is required.

 #### a note about the Basic project
 in this poc the Basic project actually is not a spring-boot application because of,